oldgrognard/mysqldoc/README.md

 ### Destination directory
 MySQL will not overwrite existing files.
 If you need to generate the documentation more than once, you'll need to make sure generated files do not already exist.

-### Setting up MySQL
-MySql can write files to disk, which is w
+I keep a little terminal script handy to move all of my generated files into a different directory once generated.